Kix48/CS180-Group-Project/README.md

   -Read/Write Users classes from/to a file<br>
    -Read/Write BufferedImage classes from/to a file<br>
   -Read/Write MessageHistory classes from/to a file<br> <br>
-This class is the backbone of the database because it is what actually retreives and classes from a file and writes classes to a file.
+This class is the backbone of the database because it is what actually retrieves and classes from a file and writes classes to a file.
 It needs to be thread safe because if there are multiple users, they could potentially be trying to both access a file at the same time and we do not want that because it could cause unexpected behavior.
-  -There can be multiple instances of DatabaseHelper used in multpile threads.
-This allows for greater flecability and lives up to its name as more of a helper class.
+  -There can be multiple instances of DatabaseHelper used in multiple threads.
+This allows for greater flexibility and lives up to its name as more of a helper class.

 DatabaseHelper was tested through RunLocalTest, within "___".
 This allowed us to test that User, BufferedImage, and MessageHistory classes could be successfully saved and read from their individual files correctly.